 If you find the perfect conveyancer, but their location is too far away, don't let that hinder your search.
-The location of your conveyancer or solicitor doesn’t matter as most of the communication will take place via email or telephone.
-If you do pick a local conveyancer, they’ll have a better understanding of the area which will help when it comes to carrying out property searches.
+The location of your conveyancer doesn’t matter as most of the communication will take place via email or telephone.
+If you do pick a local conveyancer, they might have some useful knowledge about the area.

 How to Choose a Conveyancer

 You should instruct a conveyancer as soon as possible once you’ve made the decision to buy or sell a house.
 This is because most of the paperwork will need to be sorted straight away.
 When choosing a conveyancer, you should influence your decision by reverting back to these factors during the search:

 It’s important that the conveyancer is regulated by either the CLC (Council of Licensed Conveyancers), SRA (Solicitors Regulation Authority) or the Law Society.

 2. Reviews and Recommendations

 You could choose a conveyancer through recommendations from friends and family as you can trust them to recommend a high quality professional.
 If this isn’t possible, read over the reviews left by previous clients.

 Conveyancing is becoming a competitive industry with many companies offering lower conveyancing prices.
 Look for a company that offers a ‘fixed-fee’ service as this means you will pre-arrange a fixed price for the job.
 Make sure they offer a 'no sale, no fee' service so you won't be charged legal fees if the sale was to fall through.

 National companies will often be cheaper, but their size could mean that your conveyancer may be dealing with numerous transactions at the same time.

 5. Type of Sale